11. Matrices and other arrays#

 They are simply the addition and multiplication of the corresponding elements of two given matrices.

-Array-Scalar.
-Second, we can apply scalar-matrix operations:
+Array-scalar.
+Second, we can apply matrix-scalar operations:

 (-1)*B